Guide to safety and driving on safari / driving in the nature reserve

 - Even in mid-summer pack a light fleece or something to ward off the chill.

-- Weather reports seldom consider the temperature at 5am.
+- Weather reports seldom consider the temperature at 5 is.
 In winter pack like you're going to somewhere snowy but make sure you can strip it off because by mid-morning temperatures are normally pleasantly warm.

 - Always be prepared for the warm African sun with a hat, suntan lotion and enough water to prevent dehydration.